-PROG 2280L: Visual Basic Programming and Laboratory: 3 Credits

-In this course, students will analyze the attributes and functionalities of the Visual Basic programming language for Object-Oriented design.
+PROG 2280L: Visual Basic Programming and Laboratory: 3 Credits and functionalities of the Visual Basic programming language for Object-Oriented design.
 They will develop programs that include creating graphical user interface and programming integration, by applying the diverse control, arrays and files management structures, and integrating database.
 Additionally, they will plan and design applications based on the specific needs of the user.
 (Pre-requisites: ITTE 1031L; PROG 1035; PROG 1140L)